jwilliams-elastic/agentic-search-o11y-autotune/README.md

 1. Open http://localhost:4111/workflows
 2. Run 'elastic-setup-workflow' (.env file has default values but you can override in mastra UI)
+3. Run 'search-autotune-workflow' (there is a LOW and HIGH option that toggles LTR behavior)
 3. Open http://localhost:4111/agents
-4. Test the home search agent with a query like "homes 10mi from disney world fl under 500K"
+4. Show the difference b/t LTR and no-LTR results with a query like "family home in Florida"
-5. Open the "Agentic Search Analytics" dashboard in kibana to see usage details
+5. Open the "Agentic Search Analytics" dashboard - KPIs like CTR, Average Click Position and search template usage.

+### Autotune Search Queries
+Depending on the autotune settings, the following queries should return different results.
+LOW - 3 beds, 2 baths, low maintanence, low price
+HIGH - 5 beds, 4 baths, high maintenance, high price

+"family home in Florida"
+"affordable home near schools"
+"single family property under 400k"
+"home with good value"

 ## 🧪 Development Notes

-- Code is written in [TypeScript](https://www.typescriptlang.org/)
+- Most code is vibe coded in [TypeScript](https://www.typescriptlang.org/)
 - Mastra workflows and tools live in `/src`
 - Logs use [pino-pretty](https://github.com/pinojs/pino-pretty) during development
-- Logs are shipped to Elasticsearch (can be same or different from search cluster)
+- Logs are shipped to an elasticsearch datastream running in the same serverless project
+- LTR script is written in Python with a mastra tool wrapper for invocation

 ---